SharkSnack/shiren-5/content/items/weapons.md

 ### Blurry Stick

-Basically a worse Baffle Axe - lower starting base attack, rune count, and slower growth.<br/>However, it'll end up being on par with Baffle Axe at Lv8, so it's actually a decent main weapon option.<br/>Blind status makes enemies walk in a straight line until they bump into a character or wall,<br/>so the predictable movement usually causes fewer accidents than Confused status.<br/>Just keep in mind that Blind status lasts half the duration of Confused status.
+Basically a worse Baffle Axe - lower starting base attack, rune count, and slower growth.<br/>However, it's on par with Baffle Axe at Lv8, so it's actually a decent main weapon option.<br/>Blind status makes enemies walk in a straight line until they bump into a character or wall,<br/>so the predictable movement usually causes fewer accidents than Confused status.<br/>Just keep in mind that Blind status lasts half the duration of Confused status.

 <table class="itemDetailsTable">
   <tbody>